DiscoDonny/Miles-BSV-HACKATON/README.md

       730 logs x 565 satoshi = 412.450 satoshi
       412.450 satoshi = around 0,25 USD a year tx cost for miners.

-I most have made a mistake in the calulations above, but if correct the potential profit margin is huge considdering the prices of alternatives.
+I most have made a mistake in the calulations above, but if correct the potential profit margin for the app is huge considdering the prices of alternatives.

 --------------------------------------------------------------